spacemanspiff2007/sml2mqtt/readme.md

 from energy meters and report the values through mqtt.
 The meters can be read through serial ports or through http(s) (e.g. Tibber devices)

+To read from the serial port an IR to USB reader for energy meter is required.

 # Documentation
 [The documentation can be found at here](https://sml2mqtt.readthedocs.io)